 For example, they offer bets based on quarterback completion percentages, time to the first touchdown, and basketball shooting percentages.
 All work well within the PointsBetting system, which further bolsters this unique type of sports betting.

-In addition to PointsBetting, PointsBet sportsbook also accepts standard wagers based on fixed odds.
+In addition to Points betting, PointsBet sportsbook also accepts standard betting options based on fixed odds.
 New to sports betting online?
 Below are the bet types offered by this online sportsbook:

 - Prop bets: wager on a specific player, or team-related event of the game.
 In other words, a proposition bet.
 Examples of prop bets include, the first player to score a goal; which team wins the third quarter; how many times Gisele Bündchen will be shown during the Superbowl.

 - Moneyline bets: wager on a team to win the game outright.
 Teams with “plus odds” (e.g. +140) are underdogs – if you bet $100, you’ll get $140 in profit.
-Teams with “minus odds” are favourites – for instance, to profit $100 off a -160 team, you’d need to risk $160.
+Teams with “minus odds” are favorites – for instance, to profit $100 off a -160 team, you’d need to risk $160.

 - Parlay bets: combination of two or more bets.
 The odds of these wagers going your way are longer – hit, and you could earn yourself a nice payday.

 - Live bets: wager in-game (in-play) as the game begins.
 Betting options and odds are updated as the game is played live.

 - Point spread bets: made by equalizing two teams for wagering purposes.
 The sportsbook achieves this by requiring the better team to win by a predetermined number of points for a bet on that team to cash.